microsoft/fast/specs/flyout/flyout.md

 *Properties*
 - `targetElement` - the reference to the HTMLElement used as an anchor
+- `viewportElement` - the reference to the HTMLElement used as the viewport, required ot setup anchored region properly
 - `popoverVisible` - boolean, whether or not the Popover is visible

 *Slots*